data-umbrella/event-board-web/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information about building apps built with create-react-app.
+Issues with failing to minify builds can be found [On the CRA trouble shooting page](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

+### `npm run lint`

+Runs [ESlist](https://eslint.org/docs/latest/user-guide/command-line-interface) for static code analysis.
+Particularly helpful when you are debugging react-scripts build issues due to linter errors.

 ### Deployment

 This application is deployed to Digital Ocean App Platform as a static application.
 For more information about deploying React applications on DO App Platform see
 This section has moved here: [How To Deploy a React Application to DigitalOcean App Platform](https://www.digitalocean.com/community/tutorials/how-to-deploy-a-react-application-to-digitalocean-app-platform)

-### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)